Pantera Drummer Vinnie Paul To Be Interred In KISS Coffin, Just Like Dime, Memorial Planned For Sunday July 1

 The following day, Sunday, July 1, “A Public Celebration of Life,” a memorial and concert for Paul that is open to the public, will take place at Dallas’ Bomb Factory at 3:33 p.m., according to Pantera’s official Facebook page.

 Born Vincent Paul Abbott on March 11, 1964, music was already in his blood due to the fact that his father, Jerry Abbott, was a country music songwriter and producer.
-The Abbott brothers, Vinnie and Dimebag, formed Pantera in 1981.
+The Abbott brothers, Vinnie and Darrell, formed Pantera in 1981.
 The metal group — known for songs like “Cowboys from Hell,” “Walk,” “This Love,” and “Cemetery Gates” — released nine studio albums and earned four Grammy nominations before splitting up in 2003.

-The musical siblings then formed the band Damageplan, releasing one record, New Found Power, before folding after Dime’s untimely death.
+The musical siblings then formed the band Damageplan, releasing one record, New Found Power, before folding after Dimebag’s untimely death.
 Since 2006, Paul had been drumming for Hellyeah, and Blabbermouth said he had already laid down drum tracks for the group’s upcoming sixth album.

 Many musicians expressed their sorrow over Paul’s death on social media.
-Read some of the tributes — from the likes of Sebastian Bach, Bret Michaels, and Slash — in a previously published Inquisitr article, by clicking HERE.
+Read some of the tributes — from the likes of Sebastian Bach, Bret Michaels, and Slash — in a previously published Inquisitr article.